rsmmr/hilti/doc/binpac/bro/index.rst

 Note how the ``ssh::banner`` definition from ``ssh.evt`` maps into the event's parameter signature.

-Before we can use it, we need to tell Bro where to find the BinPAC++ plugin.
+Before we can use it, we need to tell Bro where to find the Spicy plugin.
 For that, we set the environment variable ``BRO_PLUGIN_PATH`` to the plugin's build directory::